rcn-ee/ti-opencl/docs/sphinx-doc/source/environment_variables.rst

 .. envvar::  TI_OCL_CPU_DEVICE_ENABLE

-    Currently, OpenCL ARM cpu devices only support native kernels (see the OpenCL 1.1 spec for a description of native kernels).
-As a result, the ARM cpu is not, by default, treated as a COMPUTE DEVICE when doing an OpenCL platform query.
-If your application only uses the ARM cpu for native kernels then this environment variable can be used to enable it as a COMPUTE DEVICE for OpenCL.
+    Currently, OpenCL ARM CPU devices only support native kernels (see the OpenCL 1.1 spec for a description of native kernels).
+As a result, the ARM CPU is not, by default, treated as a COMPUTE DEVICE when doing an OpenCL platform query.
+If your application only uses the ARM CPU for native kernels then this environment variable can be used to enable it as a COMPUTE DEVICE for OpenCL.
 Enqueueing NDRangeKernels or Tasks to the CPU is not supported, even if this environment variable is set.